Azure-Samples/fabric-sqldb-ai-ragpipeline/README.md

    ## Pipeline Definition
    Pipeline can be defined in two distinct ways as outlined below,
    ### Import Template
    Templates offer a quick way to begin building data pipelines.
-Importing a template includes all necessary activities for orchestrating a pipeline.
+Importing a template brings in all required activities for orchestrating a pipeline.

    To import a template,
    - Navigate to the **Home menu** of the data pipeline.